NoroffFEU/social-media-client/README.md

 The following features must be automatically tested with end-to-end tests:
 1. Login form validates user inputs correctly based on API restrictions

-2. Create item form validates user inputs correctly based on API restrictions
+2. Create item form validates user inputs correctly based on API restrictions -Test checkes if you can NOT log in with wrong email - passes -Test checks if you can NOT log in with wrong password - passes -Test checks if you can NOT log in with wrong email and password - passes

 3. Logout button logs the user out when clicked Created a e2e test.
 Noticed i had to add cy.wait(1000) in order for the test not to run too fast that the preview froze.
+And that had to be ignored for esLint to approve commit.
-But with the second wait here and there it worked just fine.
+But with a second wait here and there it worked just fine.
 -Test passes